Strzok's Hiding The Personal Email Account He Used to Flout the Law

-FBI Agent Peter Strzok used his private email to download the content of the sealed Anthony Weiner Indictment, October 29, 2016.
+According to the report by the Office of the Inspector General released on Thursday, FBI Agent Peter Strzok used his private email to download the content of the sealed Anthony Weiner Indictment, October 29, 2016.

 Strzok took government property without authorization, a sealed SDNY indictment, a secret document of the Southern District of NY, and downloaded it to his own non-secure system.

-Strzok has only been referred internally to determine if he violated FBI policies and regulations.
+Strzok has only been referred internally for this matter to determine if he violated FBI policies and regulations Why isn’t he being referred criminally?

-In the summary of the OIG report, p. xii, released this week, it says:
+In the summary of the OIG report, p. xii, released this week, it briefly describes what he did:

 “We found that Strzok used his personal email accounts for official government business on several occasions, including forwarding an email from his FBI account to his personal email account about the proposed search warrant the Midyear team was seeking on the Weiner laptop.”